SPL supports reducing unplanned pregnancies through increased use of contraception.

 Most people who identify as “pro-life” consider contraception morally acceptable, but there are shades of gray here.
 SPL recognizes that some pro-lifers have major reservations about contraception, especially if they believe a particular form of contraception is abortifacient (causes the death of a zygote by preventing implantation in the uterine wall).

-SPL agrees that if a form of contraception is abortifacient, we cannot support its use.
+SPL agrees that if the mechanism of action for a given form of contraception is likely to be abortifacient, we cannot support its use.
 We recognize the spirited and ever-evolving debate about whether and which forms of contraception are likely to prevent implantation.
-We believe the preponderance of evidence suggests oral contraceptives such as the pill and Plan B (the morning after pill) are unlikely to do so.
+We believe the preponderance of evidence suggests oral contraceptives such as the pill and Plan B (the morning after pill) are unlikely to do so, and we also believe IUDs can be used in a way that is also unlikely to do so.
 However we understand that there is conflicting information and that truth-seeking people can land on either side of this debate, or remain uncertain.